KetanHegde/taskGPT/README.md

 # taskGPT

-**taskGPT** is a Python-based command-line tool for running AI agents powered by OpenAI and Gemini models.
+taskGPT is a Python-based command-line tool for running AI agents powered by OpenAI and Gemini models.
 It offers a guided setup experience, installs dependencies automatically, and configures API keys globally for seamless future use.

 ---

-## ✨ Features
+## Features

-- 🤖 Run GPT-based agents from your terminal with a simple command
+- Run GPT-based agents from your terminal with a simple command
-- 🔄 One-time setup for dependencies and API keys
+- One-time setup for dependencies and API keys
-- 🔐 Supports both OpenAI and Gemini API keys
+- Supports both OpenAI and Gemini API keys
-- 💾 Persists API keys to system environment (Windows Registry / shell config)
+- Persists API keys to system environment (Windows Registry / shell config)
-- ⚙️ Automatically detects setup and avoids redundant installations
+- Automatically detects setup and avoids redundant installations
-- 🐳 Docker support for isolated environments
+- Docker support for isolated environments
-- 📦 Installable via PyPI or GitHub
+- Installable via PyPI or GitHub

 ---

-## 🚀 Installation
+## Installation

 ### Option 1: Install via `pip`

 You can install taskGPT from either PyPI or GitHub:

-#### 🔸 From PyPI
+#### From PyPI

 ```bash
 pip install taskgpt
 ```

-#### 🔹 From GitHub
+#### From GitHub

 ```bash
 pip install git+https://github.com/KetanHegde/taskGPT.git